fbpx

 Why choose this program

-• The instructors are well-trained and highly experienced international academics and professionals in the field of Law and Technology.
+• The instructors are well-trained and highly experienced international academics and practitioners in the field of law and technology.

 Course Overview